thereiam/thereiam.github.io/index.md

 title: Home
 ---

-# Welcome to My Website
+# Welcome to my Github Page

 Hello!
-I'm **John Doe**, a software developer and tech enthusiast.
+I'm a tech enthusiast based in Luxembourg.

-This is my personal website where I showcase my projects, blog posts, and share some thoughts.
+Here I share some insights about myself

 ---

-## Latest Projects

-Here are some of my recent projects:

-- [Project 1](projects.md#project-1) - A web application I built using React.
-- [Project 2](projects.md#project-2) - A mobile app I created with Flutter.
+## Android Mobile Application

+I created an Android application to secure your data using symmetric encryption algorithms.

+The application leverages AES/GCM and ChaChaPoly1305 to encrypt the data.

+Argon2Id, SCrypt, and PBKDF2 are used to create a derived key from a user-provided password.

+See more below:

+[See the Android app in Google Playstore] (https://play.google.com/store/apps/details?id=com.monks.banalapps.encryptator) [See the developer Android app page] (https://banalapps.github.io)

 ---